ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   When you set breakpoints, you will see that the debugger lets you step through the code line by line and see the values of variables as your script progresses.
 When you are doing this, if the debugger comes across a function, it will move onto the next line after the function.
 This is called stepping over the function.
 You can also tell the debugger to step into a function.
 *   Conditional Breakpoints
     -   You can indicate that a breakpoint should be triggered only if a condition that you specify is met.
 The condition can use existing variables.
+*   Handling Exceptions
+    -   If you know your code might fail, use try, catch, and finally.
+Each one is given its own code block.
+        *   try - to execute this code...
+        *   Catch - if there is an exception, run this code...
+        *   Finally - this always gets executed!
 *